joshbeal/coinbase-ios-sdk/README.md

 ## Requirements

-The library requires iOS 6.0 or above.
+The library requires iOS 6.0 or above and depends on the [AFNetworking](https://github.com/AFNetworking/AFNetworking) library.

 ## Installation